 In determining amounts recorded for impairment losses in the financial statements, management makes judgements regarding indicators of impairment, that is, whether there are indicators that suggest there may be a measurable decrease in the estimated future cash flows from receivables, for example, based on default or adverse economic conditions.
 Management makes estimates of the likely estimated future cash flows from impaired receivables as well as the timing of such cash flows.
+Historical loss experience is applied where indicators of impairment are not observable on individually significant receivables with similar characteristics, such as credit risks.

-- (ii) Outstanding claims [see note 6(0)(i)]. - (iii) Post-retirement health and life insurance benefits:
+- (ii) Outstanding claims [see note 5(o)(i)]. - (iii) Post-retirement health and life insurance benefits:

-The amounts recognised in the statement of financial position and profit or loss for post-retirement health and life insurance benefits to certain pensioners, are determined actuarially using several assumptions.
-The primary assumptions used in determining the amounts recognised include the discount rate used to determine the present value of estimated future cash flows required to settle the pension and other post-retirement obligations and the expected rate of increase in medical costs for post-retirement medical benefits.
+The amounts recognised in profit or loss for post-retirement health and life insurance benefits to certain pensioners, are determined actuarially using several assumptions.
+The primary assumptions used in determining the amounts recognised include the discount rate used to determine the present value of estimated future cash flows required to settle the pension and other post-retirement medical obligations and the expected rate of increase in medical costs for post-retirement medical benefits.